OctopusDeploy/docs/docs/packaging-applications/octopack/octopack-to-include-buildevent-files.md

 ![](/docs/images/3048096/3277796.png)

-However when I use OctoPack to Package my solution on build my moved files are not included in the build.
+However when I use OctoPack to package my solution on build my moved files are not included in the build.

 ![](/docs/images/3048096/3277795.png "width=300")

-This is resolved by creating a NuSpec file, and creating a files tag to tell OctoPack to take my moved files, and put them inside a folder called bin\test in the package.
+This is resolved by creating a NuSpec file, and creating a files tag to tell OctoPack to take my moved files, and put them inside a folder called `bin\test` in the package.

 ![](/docs/images/3048096/3277794.png)